 When you activate the JobScore DocuSign integration or Adobe Sign integration you'll still be prompted to email the offer to the candidate, but instead of sending an attachment to download and sign, the candidate will be asked to click on a link which will take them to the e-signature program, where they can review and e-sign their offer letter online:

-When a candidate electronically signs an offer, it will automatically be moved to the accepted offer workflow stage.
+After the candidate e-signs an offer, it will automatically be moved to the accepted offer workflow stage.
 The user who sent the offer will be notified by email that it was e-signed.
 This email notification also prompts the user to mark the candidate hired in JobScore:

 If you don't click to hire them right away from the email alert, there's a prompt to do so at the top of the candidate's record: